younthu/BlockTypesDefinition/README.md

 #endif
 ```
 # MIT License
-be glad to share it with you.
+Be glad to share it with you, you can use it for whatever you want.